 There are significant differences between male and female chins

-The shape and appearance of the chin is an extremely important aspect of gender recognition.
+The shape and appearance of the chin is an extremely important aspect of gender recognition and critical for achieving the goals of facial gender confirmation.
 In general, male chins tend to be more angular, wider, longer, and squarer with a flat base, while women’s chins tend to be smoother, more rounded, and softer in appearance.

 How does chin recontouring feminize the face?

-Are chin implants used to feminize the chin?
+Are chin implants used for facial gender confirmation?